ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^

 :dp:`fls_j9eusnwze4rz`
-A :t:`type variable` is a placeholder used during :t:`type inference` to stand in for an undetermined :t:`type`.
+A :dt:`type variable` is a placeholder used during :t:`type inference` to stand in for an undetermined :t:`type`.

 .. _fls_44uvj9l7q98z: